summaryrefslogtreecommitdiffstats

 You might find it easier to start with the autogenerated captions

-and then refer to any resources provided by the speaker in order to
+-and then refer to any resources provided by the speaker in order to

 figure out spelling.
 Sometimes speakers provide pretty complete